 Rudd, Robert R.(born: 1860 - died: 1930)

-Robert R. Rudd was from Bloomfield, Nelson County, KY, and grew up in Ohio.
-He was born July 25, 1860, the son of Charles H. and Jemima Rudd, and it is not known if he was ever enslaved [source: 1880 U.S. Federal Census & Rudd's death certificate].
-The family of six was living in Springfield, OH, as early as 1870 [source.
+Robert R. Rudd, born in Bloomfield, Nelson County, KY, grew up in Ohio.
+He was born July 25, 1860, the son of Charles H. and Jemima Rudd.
+It is not known if he was ever enslaved [source: 1880 U.S. Federal Census & Rudd's death certificate].
+The family of six lived in Springfield, OH as early as 1870 [source.
 U.S. Federal Census].

-The 48th Infantry served mainly in the Philippine Islands between 1900-1901, where some of the men died of diseases such tuberculosis and small pox.
+The 48th Infantry served mainly in the Philippines in the Phillippine-American War between 1900-1901, where some of the men died of diseases such tuberculosis and small pox.
 After the war, the 48th Infantry was mustered out of the service as a volunteer unit.
-Captain Robert R. Rudd was well respected for his command; he did survive the war.
-Rudd died January 20, 1930 in Springfield, OH, he was single and had lived at 727 Garfield [source: Ohio Certificate of Death, File #580].
+Captain Rudd was well respected for his command.
+He did survive the war, dying a single man on January 20, 1930 in Springfield, where he had resided at 727 Garfield [source: Ohio Certificate of Death, File #580].

 For more about his service life, see the Robert R. Rudd Papers, 1875-1906, at the New York Public Library, Schomburg Center.
 For more about other African American men who served in the 48th Infantry during the Spanish-American War, see On the Trail of the Buffalo Soldier II, by I. K. Schubert and F. N. Schubert.